ryanwhowe/websocket-workshop/README.md

-Try the same processes again whilst watching the crossbar logs; you'll see some more info about what is going on under the hood - namely that crossbar has its own clients publishing and subscribing to its own events for the purpose of it's internal operations (and logging) which is pretty cool.
+Try the same processes again whilst watching the crossbar logs; you'll see some more info about what is going on under the hood - namely that crossbar has its own clients publishing and subscribing to its own events for the purpose of its internal operations (and logging) which is pretty cool.

 #### Remote Procedure Call (RPC)